 Remain alert to the possible challenges of detecting signs that a child has experienced sexual violence, and show sensitivity to their needs

 Some groups are potentially more at risk.
-Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk.
+Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk. .

 Staff should be aware of the importance of: